tapdata/tapdata-docs/docs/pipeline-tutorial/oracle-to-kafka.md

 ![Update source table data](../images/oracle_update_data.png)

-After waiting for a while, on the Tapdata task monitoring page, we could see that Tapdata had synchronized this data update to Kafka.
+After waiting for a while, on the TapData task monitoring page, we could see that TapData had synchronized this data update to Kafka.

 Returning to our Kafka command line monitor, we also saw the latest data change message.
 Here, you can see the detailed data before and after the change, making it easy to integrate into downstream applications (like Flink, etc.).